Best car for new drivers

-Holding the keys to your first car and hitting the open road without L plates or an instructor beside you is one of the most liberating experiences of modern life.
+Holding the keys to your first vehicle and hitting the open road without L plates or an instructor beside you is one of the most liberating experiences of modern life.

 It can also be an incredibly daunting one, however.
 Whether it's you that's recently passed, or whether it's a partner, child or friend, finding a dependable car capable of introducing a newbie to life on the road is key to making the process enjoyable.